 Federal regulations require that Pellissippi State establishes and applies reasonable standards of satisfactory academic progress (SAP) for the purpose of awarding financial assistance under the Title IV programs authorized by the Higher Education Act of 1965 as amended (34 CFR 668.34).

-Pellissippi State complies with this requirement by monitoring each student’s qualitative and quantitative academic progress as well as the maximum timeframe.
+Pellissippi State complies with this requirement by monitoring each student’s qualitative and quantitative academic progress as well as the maximum time frame.
 Qualitative progress is measured by the overall combined cumulative grade point average (GPA).
-Quantitative progress is measured using a completion ratio of Course Program of Study (CPoS) known as “PACE.”
+Quantitative progress is measured using a completion ratio known as “PACE.”
 This measures the number of credit hours completed versus the number of credit hours attempted.
-Maximum timeframe allows for students to complete their course program of study within 150% of the required course load.
+Maximum time frame allows for students to complete their course program of study within 150% of the published program length.

 This policy is applicable to all Federal Title IV Programs (Pell, SEOG, Direct and Plus Loans and Federal Work-Study), as well as State programs including the Tennessee Student Assistance Award and the Tennessee Education Lottery Scholarship (Hope).

 The following standards apply whether or not a student received financial aid during the period(s) being measured.
-SAP is evaluated at the end of every academic term of enrollment, or anytime a student changes their program of study on or before the 14th day known as the enrollment census date.
-In general, students should be aware that they must maintain a 2.0 GPA or higher and pass 67% of all attempted courses in order to remain eligible to receive financial aid.
+SAP is evaluated annually, at the end of every spring semester.
+Students that now meet all SAP standards will be considered to have regained eligibility and can be updated into good standing at the end of any term.
+In general, students should be aware that they must maintain a 2.0 GPA or higher, pass 67% of all attempted courses and complete their program within 150% of the published program length in order to remain eligible to receive financial aid.

 Qualitative Standard (GPA)

 Students must maintain a cumulative grade point average of at least 2.0 or higher in order to maintain satisfactory progress toward graduation.
 This includes college lever, ESL, and learning support courses.
 This does not include transfer credit of credit by exam (AP credit).